Meetings

 Meetings are held on the first Thursday of the month from January thru November.

-Temporary Location: St. Phillips in the Hills Episcopal Church - Murphey Gallery
+Location: St. Phillips in the Hills Episcopal Church - Murphey Gallery

 7:00 PM - 9:00 PM